• Free shipping on all orders

 The Aztecs revered axolotls, linking them to their deity Xolotl, a lightning-and-fire god who ushered the dead to the afterlife.
 They believed axolotls shared Xolotl’s shape-shifting powers, giving these critters major importance in their culture.

 Westerners got curious about axolotls more than a century ago when live animals were brought from Mexico to Paris by travelers.
 These specimens included the pale pink-skinned variety.
 People started breeding them, and before long, axolotls became popular in the European pet scene.
 Pet axolotls typically have a pink-white, nearly see-through skin, and vibrant pink gills.
 In the wild, though, axolotls usually sport a gray-brown, mottled look.
-They are still the same creature, but there are several color varieties that look incredibly different
+They are still the same creature, but several color varieties look incredibly different

 Axolotls